Evil eye: In Judaism

 The evil eye is mentioned several times in the classic Pirkei Avot (Ethics of Our Fathers).
 In Chapter II, five disciples of Rabbi Yochanan ben Zakai give advice on how to follow the good path in life and avoid the bad.
 Rabbi Eliezer says an evil eye is worse than a bad friend, a bad neighbor, or an evil heart.

 Talmudic exegete, Rashi, says in the wake of the words of Israel's Sages that when the ten sons of Jacob went down into Egypt to buy provisions, they made themselves inconspicuous by each entering into a separate gate, so that they would not be gazed upon by the local Egyptians and, thereby, trigger a malevolent response (the Evil eye) by their onlookers, seeing that they were all handsome and of brave and manly dispositions.

 Some Jews believe that a "good eye" designates an attitude of goodwill and kindness towards others.
 Someone who has this attitude in life will rejoice when his fellow man prospers; he will wish everyone well.
 An "evil eye" denotes the opposite attitude.
 A man with "an evil eye" will not only feel no joy but experience actual distress when others prosper and will rejoice when others suffer.
 A person of this character represents a great danger to moral purity, according to some Jews.

 Rabbi Abraham Isaac Kook explained that the evil eye is "an example of how one soul may affect another through unseen connections between them.
-We are all influenced by our environment...
+We are all influenced by our environment [...]
 The evil eye is the venomous impact from malignant feelings of jealousy and envy of those around us."

+In Jewish religious law, it is forbidden for a person to stand and gaze at another's field of ripening grain, for fear that his stares will do harm to that field and its produce.
+Likewise, the rabbis caution a person not to buy a field that borders a city, unless he were to first build a fence around the field, in order to prevent the bad effects of the evil eye of passers-by.